 Children and young people occupy a special place in our community.
 Due to their age and vulnerability the rights, interests and wellbeing of children and young people must be protected and promoted.
-Due to their special status, the death of a child or young person is always an abject tragedy.
+Due to their special status, the death of a child or young person is always tragic.
 The death of a child at the hands of another is an even greater tragedy.
-The findings delivered by Deputy State Coroner Bentley of the Coroners Court of Queensland following the inquest into the death of Mason Jet Lee set out the tragic events and circumstances that led to the unfortunate and untimely death of a very young child.
-This is a highly emotional circumstance, when parents and family have lost a part of their future and the community has lost one of its most vulnerable.
+The findings delivered by Deputy State Coroner Bentley of the Coroners Court of Queensland following the inquest into the death of Mason Jet Lee set out the events and circumstances that led to the death of a very young child.

-It is at these times where we, as a community, must not look for quick legislative solutions to complex issues.
-It is a time where we, as a community, must come together to ensure that the best interests of all children are protected and that systems failures and inequities are acknowledged and addressed.
-This must also come with recognition of the need that these very frameworks and systems that are designed to protect children are funded appropriately to address the increasing demands for child safety services as highlighted by the Queensland Child Protection Commission of Inquiry.
+This necessitates a review to ensure that the best interests of all children are protected and that systems failures and inequities are acknowledged and addressed.
+Further, it highlights the necessity that frameworks and systems that are designed to protect children are funded appropriately to address the increasing demands for child safety services as highlighted by the Queensland Child Protection Commission of Inquiry.

-2. Clause 8 - Amendment of s 5BA (Principles for achieving permanency for a child)
+2. Clause 8 - Amendment of s5BA (Principles for achieving permanency for a child)